 The Spies' Route and Slander

-Did the Spies really travel from the Wilderness of Zin all the way to Israel's northern border, evaluating the country's main cities, fortifications, and water sources along the way, and then returning to Moshe, all within a span of forty days?
+Did the Spies really travel from the Wilderness of Zin all the way to Israel's northern border, evaluating the country's main cities, fortifications, and water sources along the way, then return to Moshe, all within a span of forty days?

-- While Rashi asserts that special Divine providence hastened the Spies' pace and enabled them to explore the entire land, the Netziv claims that the spies scouted in pairs, dividing up the country between them.
-Some modern scholars, in contrast, suggest that the spies scouted only the southern region of the land, as that was intended to be their entry point into the land, and the first stage of its conquest.
+- While Rashi asserts that special Divine providence hastened the Spies' pace and enabled them to explore the entire land, Netziv claims that the spies scouted in pairs, dividing up the country between them.
+Some modern scholars,2 in contrast, suggest that the spies scouted only the southern region of the land, as that was intended to be their entry point into the land and the first stage of its conquest.

 - Which verses support each position?
 Which are difficult?

 - How do the different positions shed light on the nature of the Spies' sin as a whole?
-How might our evaluation of the spies differ if Chevron was the sole city visited, rather than merely one stop of many?
-What ramifications might there have been if only one or two of the spies encountered the giants, or if all of them did?
+How might our evaluation of the spies differ if Chevron was the sole city visited rather than merely one stop of many?
+What difference would it make if only one or two of the spies encountered the giants or if all of them did?
 For discussion, see The Spies – Where Did They Tour?

 - What is the relationship between the appointments of Shemot and Bemidbar?
 Do these accounts describe two distinct events or tell of one event from different perspectives?
 If Moshe had already appointed assistants in Shemot, why would he need others in Bemidbar?
 Finally, which aspects of Moshe's retelling in Devarim match each account?
 See Appointing Moshe's Assistants for more.